 No one really knows for sure what causes colic, but many link it to indigestion, trapped wind or sensitivity to certain ingredients in baby’s feed.
 Despite what you may hear, it’s just as likely to happen in babies who are breastfed as those who are bottle-fed.

 Colic isn’t about hunger.
 So popular wisdom to provide a more filling feed or to start weaning early may not help.
 Think of your own experience.
 If you have an upset, bloated or crampy tummy, would you want to eat more?

 Remember that babies’ tummies and digestive systems are still developing, and most parents will be able to distinguish the sound of a hungry baby from other causes of distress.

-Another possible colic reliever is massage.
-This is based on the theory that a build up of gas can cause pain in your little one’s tummy and gentle movement can send it on its way.
+Another possible reliever is a massage.
+This is based on the theory that a build-up of gas can cause pain in your little one’s tummy and gentle movement can send it on its way.
 It’s best to get some advice from a professional baby masseuse before you try this though.